 Martin joined Watsi on November 5th, 2014.
-Seven years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Martin's most recent donation traveled 3,300 miles to support Hoeun, a grandmother from Cambodia, to fund cataract treatment.

 Martin has funded healthcare for 27 patients in 10 countries.